 The FIU operates in accordance with AML regulations and conducts regular risk assessments to ensure that businesses in the Netherlands comply with these regulations.
 These regulations, along with the Suspicious Activity Report (SAR) system, help to prevent money laundering by requiring businesses to report any potential risks or activities to the FIU.

-The FIU also has the power to postpone transactions and check the compliance of reporting organizations with AML and Counter-Terrorist Financing (CTF) obligations.
+The FIU also has the power to postpone transactions and check the compliance of reporting organizations with AML and CTF obligations.
 It serves as a guide and trainer for authorized organizations, providing support and information on AML and CTF regulations.
 The FIU's role in preventing money laundering and terrorist financing is essential to maintaining the integrity of the financial system in the Netherlands.

 Major AML Regulations in the Netherlands